-Groups that have already implemented mechanisms to adhere with HIPAA have seen their staff members workflows streamlined, less time is spent playing “phone tag” and the workforce has become more productive – allowing healthcare organizations to reinvest their savings and provide a higher standard of healthcare to patients.
+Groups that have already implemented mechanisms to adhere with HIPAA have seen their workflows streamlined, less time is spent playing “phone tag” and workforces have become more productive – allowing healthcare organizations to reinvest their savings and provide a higher standard of healthcare to patients.

 The best method of explaining HIPAA to employees is in special compliance training tutorials.
 Although the HIPAA regulations require training to be provided annually, we would feel there is so much for employees to take in relating to the security and privacy of personal health information, compliance training sessions should be short and often.
 Trying to explain HIPAA to employees in a four-hour training session will likely fail.

 A lot of the explanation will concentrate on maintaining the integrity of PHI, but how this is adapted will likely have an effect on the employees themselves.
-For instance, employees will be unable to talk about patient healthcare via their mobile device unless the communications are encrypted.
-Due to the number of healthcare centres adapting BYOD policies, this will mean workers have to download safe communication apps to their personal mobile devices.
+For instance, employees will be unable to exchange information about patient healthcare via their mobile device unless appropriate controls are implemented.
+Due to the number of healthcare centers adapting BYOD policies, this will mean workers may have to download safe communication apps to their personal mobile devices.